JDT Inc.

 Send-time and content optimization

 Cohort-level send-time learning, subject-line testing, and content variant generation under brand-voice constraints.
-Senior writers approve before send.
+A writer approves before send.

 03